CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

     ```
     az login
     ```
-1. After running the above command a browser tab will open to login to azure portal.
+1. After running the above command a browser tab will open to login to the Azure portal.

-1. On the **Sign into Microsoft Azure** tab you will see the login screen, in that enter following **Email/Username** and then click on **Next**.
+1. On the **Sign into Microsoft Azure** tab you will see the login screen.
+Enter following **Email/Username** and then click on **Next**.
    * Email/Username: <inject key="AzureAdUserEmail"></inject>

 1. Now enter the following **Password** and click on **Sign in**.
    * Password: <inject key="AzureAdUserPassword"></inject>

-1. After adding the creds you will see that you have logged into the Microsoft Azure.
+1. After adding the credentials you will see that you have logged into Microsoft Azure.

     ![](media/login-success.png "Lab Environment")